bigcommerce/dev-docs/docs/api-docs/tax/tax-rates-zones.md

 ### Create tax rates

 To create tax rates, send a request to the [Create tax rates](/api-reference/store-management/tax-rates-and-zones/tax-rates/create-tax-rates) endpoint.
-Specify the name, class rates, and tax zone in which the rates will be created.
+Specify the rate name, rates of each tax class, and tax zone in which the rates will be created.
 The `tax_zone_id` is the `id` from the [Get tax zones](/api-reference/store-management/tax-rates-and-zones/tax-zones/get-tax-zones) endpoint.

+The response provides an `id` for each tax rate.
+Use the `id` to update or delete a specific tax rate.

 <!--
 type: tab